Skip to Main Navigation

 Overview

 The largest African country and the third-largest Arab economy, Algeria moved back to the upper-middle income category under the World Bank’s country income classification in July 2024.
-Over the past two decades, Algeria has made advances in economic and human development, investing in infrastructure projects and introducing redistributive social policies that alleviated poverty and significantly improved human development indicators.
+Over the past two decades, Algeria has made economic and human development advances, investing in infrastructure projects and introducing redistributive social policies that alleviated poverty and significantly improved human development indicators.

 The main challenge for the Algerian economy remains the high dependency on hydrocarbon revenues and public spending.
-The hydrocarbon sector accounted for 14 percent of GDP, 86 percent of exports, and 47 percent of budget revenues between 2019 and 2023.
-Algeria aspires to diversify its economy to vary the country's sources of revenues and improve employment prospects, particularly for young people, given the country's demographic profile.
-The unemployment rate was estimated at 12.7 percent overall and at 30.8 percent among young people (aged 15 to 24) in 2023.
+The hydrocarbon sector accounted for 14 percent of GDP, 83 percent of exports, and 47 percent of budget revenues between 2019 and 2023.
+Algeria aspires to diversify its economy to vary the country's sources of revenues and improve employment prospects, particularly for young people, given its demographic profile.
+The unemployment rate was estimated at 12.7 percent overall, with 25.4 percent for women and 29.3 percent among young people (aged 15 to 24) in 2024.

 Image